beni045/gesture_controlled_robot_pet/README.md

 ### Robot Operating System (ROS) on 200DK

-Once you have created and built your ROS package you can now copy paste the `scripts` and `launch` folder from `~/gesture_controlled_robot_pet/ROS` to `~/catkin_ws/src/<package_name>/`

-Here we used robot_pet as our package_name.
-Once all the scripts and launch files are copied into the catkin_ws we need to make the files executable and as such do `chmod +x <file name>` for all the files that have been copied.
-Before running the ROS project ensure that the presenter server script is running and the Raspberry PI script is running.

-Activate the environment you just created.
-Install the dependencies listed in the `requirements.txt`.
-And lastly run:

-`cd ~/catkin_ws`

-`catkin_make` to build the nodes.

 The ROS project can now be run.
 In order to run the project refer to the following set of commands: